amient/goconnect/README.md

 So there are several implications of this:
 - the default mode of coordination is no coordination - the stage runs everywhere unless constrained otherwise
 - Network coders are informed by their surrounding logical stages
-- all records must be stamed to:
+- all records must be stamped to:
     a) preserve absolute ordering if required by a network merge stage
     b) provide a means for optimistic checkpointing
-- Nework In Coders are informed by the succeeding stage but there are many subteties to consider e.g.:
+- Network In Coders are informed by the succeeding stage but there are many subtleties to consider e.g.:
     - JMS SOURCE - runs on all and fan-out to all but has to use pessimistic checkpointing becuase in some implementations it is not possible to ack "up to a point"
     - AMQP QUEUE SOURCE - run on all and fan-out to all - it will have only one active instance by the protocol with optimistic checkpoitning as it support delivery tagging
-    - KAFKA SOURCE - run on all with no coordiation - kafka consumer is partitioned
+    - KAFKA SOURCE - run on all with no coordination - kafka consumer is partitioned
     - LOCAL FILE SOURCE - runs on one specific node and does fan-out to all of the file contents
     - REMOTE FILE SOURCE - will be divided into 2 sub-stages (either explicitly or implicitly)
         - a) list of URLs runs on any one node and fan-out to all